Oshakati: Education

-Formerly known as the Northern Campus, Oshakati Campus is the oldest satellite campus of the University of Namibia, inaugurated on 7 May 1998 by Sam Nujoma, Founding President of the Republic of Namibia and UNAM founding chancellor.

-Many primary and secondary schools are to be found in Oshakati, e.g. Iipumbu, Oshakati, Ngolo, Erundu Secondary School, Cabatana and others, including Afoti Combined School in Uuvudhiya constituency in Oshana Region in the Omapopo cluster of Oshakati Circuit.
+Many primary and secondary schools are to be found in Oshakati, e.g., Iipumbu, Oshakati, Ngolo, Erundu Secondary School, Cabatana, and others, including Afoti Combined School in Uuvudhiya constituency in Oshana Region in the Omapopo cluster of Oshakati Circuit.

 The Oshana Regional Study and Resource Center was established on September 17, 2014, through the assistance of the Millennium Challenge Account Namibia (MCA-N).
 Situated between the GIPF house and the Social Security regional head office in Oshakati, the library can host up to 600 people, has 220 study spaces, a meeting hall that can accommodate 125 seated people, a video conferencing room, and shelving spaces for up to 35,000 books.

 Culture

-Oshakati town, (popularly known as 'Otshakati tsha Nangombe' by the native Kwambi people) is within the Kwambi traditional authority.
+Oshakati town (popularly known as 'Otshakati tsha Nangombe' by the native Kwambi people) is within the Kwambi traditional authority.

 Oshakati Town Council hosts the annual Oshakati Totem Expo.
 It combines the celebration of local traditions with a modern business exhibition.
-The event was launched by Oshana governor Clemens Kashuupulwa, on 9 June 2012.
-It takes place annually for a period of four days in the months of June or July.
+The event was launched by Oshana governor Clemens Kashuupulwaon 9 June 2012.
+The four-day event now takes place annually in the months of June or July.

 Oshakati has a football team, Oshakati City FC.